-- 1. Entering kindergarten or the first grade; - 2.
-Entering sixth and ninth grades; and - 3.
+- 1. Participating in the early childhood program; - 2.
+Entering kindergarten or the first grade; - 3.
+Entering sixth and ninth grades; and - 4.
 Enrolling in an Illinois school for the first time, regardless of the student's grade.

 Proof of immunization against meningococcal disease is required for students in grades 6 and 12.
 A diabetes screening must be included as part of the health exam (though diabetes testing is not required).
 Students between the age of one and seven must provide a statement from a physician assuring that the student was "risk-assessed" or screened for lead poisoning.